 2. Check Your Passwords Aren't Compromised

 Check all your devices and any passwords saved on those items, and ensure no information is at risk.
 It can be easy to overlook this; devices you use every day, you might not think anything about it being hacked or having any sensitive data stolen.

 3. Check Your Network Security

-Lastly, check that your security solutions like McAfee or Norton are all updated and have your network fully protected.
+Lastly, check that your security solutions, like McAfee or Norton, are updated and fully protected by your network.
 It's important to note that much different malicious software can take just as many forms on your device or network.

 Hungry for more?
-Join me each week, where I'll break down complex topics and dissect the latest news within the cybersecurity industry and blockchain ecosystem, simplifying the world of tech.
+Join me each week, where I'll break down complex topics and dissect the latest news within the cybersecurity industry and blockchain ecosystem, simplifying the tech world.